 Evaluating implementation and effectiveness of insurers' ERM processes has become an increasingly important part of Kelly's evaluation and rating of insurer's financial strength.
-During this year's annual review, we would also like to start having more discussions with Lyon Corporation management on several aspects related to the risk management processes, such as ERM culture and policies, risk governance, risk control and mitigation processes, strategic risk management, as well as management of specific risks (e.g., ALM, credit risk, liquidity risk, operational risk, business continuity).
+We acknowledge the progress Lyon has made toward building an effective ERM framework, and during this year's annual review we would like to discuss with management your progress in several areas: ERM culture and policies, risk governance, risk control and mitigation processes, strategic risk management, and management of specific risks (e.g., ALM, credit risk, liquidity risk, operational risk, business continuity).